 8. AVOID ENTERING WATER WITHOUT INSPECTING IT FOR JELLYFISH

 Depending on wind and tides, the Corsican beaches may sometimes experience a jellyfish infestation.
-Their painful stings take time to heal spoiling for days dream holidays on the Island of Beauty.
+Their painful stings take time to heal, turning your dream holidays into a sour memory.

 To avoid an unpleasant surprise, before entering the sea, always scan the water as well as the shoreline for the presence of méduses.
 If you find that many people are already swimming, it’s most likely a sign that the beach is jellyfish-free.
-However, for long-distance swimming or extended snorkelling sessions, a wetsuit will provide a protective barrier minimizing skin exposure.
+However, for long-distance laps or extended snorkelling sessions, a wetsuit will provide a protective barrier, minimising skin exposure.

-Luckily, the Corsican sea water in its coastal areas is translucent making it easy to spot the marine creatures.
+Luckily, the Corsican seawater in its coastal areas is perfectly translucent, making it easy to spot all marine creatures.

 Is Corsica a safe place to visit – travel advice and tips